cb-oskar/xdac-documentation/xDAC-Functional-Specification.md

 ## 2.4.
 Data Verification (Step 3)

 The request is sent to core contract and checked for valid data and duplicates.
-All field must be filled out.
+All form field must be filled out.
 Company name, company account name and token symbol must be unique.
 If duplicates are found, we will display “whois” option to locate an existing company with identical data.
+Whois link will open related company dashboard in new tab.
 Initial supply should not exceed total supply.

 ![xDAC Registration form error](/images/xDAC-Company-registration-form-error.jpg)

 ## 2.5.
-Buy Equity in Company (Step 4)
+Buy Equity in New Company (Step 4)

 After data validation, Register Company button will open the Buy Equity sidebar.
 The sidebar contains a form with: